chojs23/ec/README.md

 Keybindings are vim-like by default.

+## Resolver screen

+The resolver shows three panes in one view.

+Conflicts are shown as focused blocks.
+The center pane is the output that will be written to the merged file.

+You can move between conflicts, choose a side, and apply it.
+The status line shows which conflict you are on and whether it is resolved.

+Use e to open $EDITOR with the current result.
+When you exit the editor, the resolver reloads the merged file and keeps manual edits.

+Blue: modified lines (changed vs base)

+Green: added lines

+Red: conflicted lines where both sides differ

-Navigation
+### Navigation

-1. n and p: next and previous conflict
+- n / p: next and previous conflict
-2. j and k: vertical scroll
+- j / k: vertical scroll
-3. H and L: horizontal scroll
+- H / L: horizontal scroll

-Selection and apply
+#### Selection and apply

-1. h and l: select ours or theirs
+- h / l: select ours or theirs
-2. a: accept selection
+- a: accept selection
-3. d: discard selection
+- d: discard selection
-4. o, t, b, x: apply ours, theirs, both, or none
+- o, t, b, x: apply ours, theirs, both, or none
-5. O and T: apply ours or theirs to all
+- O and T: apply ours or theirs to all

-Other
+#### Other

-1. u: undo
+- u: undo
-2. e: open $EDITOR with current result
+- e: open $EDITOR with current result
-3. w: write merged file without quitting
+- w: write merged file without quitting
-4. q: back to selector or quit
+- q: back to selector or quit

 ## Backup behavior